dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 There is no monetary incentive for running a Dogecoin node.

-However, there are still benefits to running a Dogecoin node such as:
+However, there are still many benefits to running a Dogecoin node such as:

 - **Privacy and security**.
 You can transact with the Dogecoin blockchain directly via a full node wallet, or using a wallet connected to a full node that you own.
 This allows you to send and receive Dogecoin transactions in a trustless manner and avoids you having to go through third-party nodes.
 - **Education**.
 Learn Dogecoin development using the most secure Dogecoin interface, `dogecoind`.